 The Board of Trustees recognizes that the use of anabolic steroids presents a serious health and safety hazard.
-As part of the district's drug prevention and intervention efforts, the Superintendent or designee and staff shall make every effort to ensure that students do not begin or continue the use of anabolic steroids.
+As part of the district's drug prevention and intervention efforts, the Superintendent or designee and staff shall make every effort to encourage students to not begin or continue the use of anabolic steroids.

-'''

-(cf. 5131.6 - Alcohol and Other Drugs)

-(cf. 5131.61 - Drug Testing)
+(cf. 5131.6 - Alcohol and Other Drugs) (cf. 5131.61 - Drug Testing)

-'''